zold-io/zold/README.md

 `date` is the current date and time on the server.

-`hours_alive` is the time in hours your server is alive without a reboot.
+`hours_alive` is the time in hours your server has been alive without a reboot.

 ## HTTP RESTful API